Dre Campbell Farm

 2. Banana Melon

-The fruit is sweet, has salmon-colored flesh with a yellow rind, and grows up to 8 pounds.
+The banana melon is sweet, has salmon-colored flesh with a yellow rind, and grows up to 8 pounds.
 It takes approximately 90 days to mature.

 3. Honeydew

-Honeydew, also known as the honey melon, is typically light green or brown with a white-yellow, green, or orange inside tone.
+Honeydew, also known as the honey melon, is typically light green or brown, with a white, yellow, green, or orange interior.

-It grows best in hot climates and takes 65 to 100 days to mature, depending on how it is grown.
+It grows best in hot climates and takes 65 to 100 days to mature, depending on growing conditions.

 4. Hales Best Jumbo

-This cantaloupe variety of melons is oval-shaped and has beautiful deep green skin with golden netting.
+This cantaloupe variety is oval-shaped and has beautiful, deep green skin with golden netting.
 Plus, it has excellent flavor and is sweet-tasting.

 It prefers full sun and takes about 85 days to mature.